FrontEndFoxes/curriculum/workshop/full-day/ch1.md

 Take a look at the code that was scaffolded by Code Sandbox for a basic Vue.js app.
 The first file you'll see is open by default: `main.js`.
 This is the main starting point of a Vue.js app.
 Note that in this file you import Vue from its npm package: `import Vue from "vue";`.
 Code Sandbox imports all the needed dependencies from npm to build the app; you can always check out the root `package.json` to find out which dependencies are needed.

-`main.js` also initializes the app as a new Vue.js app and sets the div into which the app code will be injected.
-It also names the main component and sets the template's name:
+`main.js` also initializes the app as a new Vue.js app and sets the div into which the app code will be injected, the div with id `app`.
+It also defines which component will be used as a starting point, in this case `App`:

 ```js
 new Vue({